jjbutler52/ProjectGreenPants/README.md

 # ProjectGreenPants
-Roll-Bot for playing Warhammer Fantasy Role Playing 4th Ed (https://www.cubicle7games.com/our-games/warhammer-fantasy-roleplay/)
+Dice Rolling Bot for playing Warhammer Fantasy Role Playing 4th Ed (https://www.cubicle7games.com/our-games/warhammer-fantasy-roleplay/)

 <a brief but clear understanding of why someone should be interested>